TeoSean00/Job-Portal-Platform/README.md

 The FastApi server will be running on http://127.0.0.1:8000 – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

+## Fixing Typescript Linting error

+1. Install ESLint extension for VSCode, other helpful extensions are Prettier, Tailwind CSS, and Error Lens.
+2. Run `npm run lint:fix` to check for and fix linting errors.
+3. If there are errors that cannot be fixed automatically, you will have to check the cli for the errors and fix them manually.

 ## Branching and opening pull requests